South Korea–European Union relations

-The European Union (EU) and the Republic of Korea (South Korea) are important trade partners: Korea is the EU's ninth largest export market for goods, and the EU is Korea's third largest export destination.
+The European Union (EU) and South Korea are important trade partners: As of April 2023, Korea is the EU's third-largest importer.
+Excluding European countries, Korea has secured the third place on the list, following China and the United States.
+And the EU is Korea's third largest export destination.
 The two have signed a free trade agreement which came into effect at end of 2011.
 Furthermore, South Korea is the only country in the world with the three agreements covering economics, politics and security in effect as of 2020.

+In 2022, South Korea's investment in the EU is $110.4 billion and the EU's investment in Korea is $116.8 billion, and they are actively interacting with each other.

 Agreements

 The first EU–South Korea agreement was Agreement on Co-operation and Mutual Administrative Assistance in Customs Matters (signed on 13 May 1997).
 This agreement allows the sharing of competition policy between the two parties.
 The second agreement, the Framework Agreement on Trade and Co-operation (enacted on 1 April 2001).
 The framework attempts to increase co-operation on several industries, including transport, energy, science and technology, industry, environment and culture.

 Following extended negotiations, the EU and Korea in 2010 signed a new framework agreement and a free trade agreement (FTA) which was the EU's first FTA with an Asian country and removes virtually all tariffs and many non-tariff barriers.
 On the basis of this, the EU and Korea decided in October 2010 to upgrade their relationship to a Strategic Partnership.
 These agreements came into force in 2011.